بِسْمِ ٱللَّهِ ٱلرَّحْمَـٰنِ ٱلرَّحِيمِ

 Multilingual

-Full interface in French, English, and Arabic with RTL support.
+Full interface in French, English, Arabic, German, and Turkish with RTL support.

 How It Works